LaWebcapsule/orbits/src/examples/git-cdk-s3/README.md

 npm start
 ```

-You can also use ts-node :
+You can also use ts-node:
 ```console
 npx ts-node index.ts
 ```